 Reference the limitations and guidance below:

-Up to two hours of paid time worked granted (and two additional hours if a second dose is required).
+Up to two hours of paid time worked was granted (and two additional hours if a second dose is required).

-No entry is needed in Kronos.
+No entry was needed in Kronos.

 Employees do not need to clock in/out for time to go get vaccinated.

-COVID-19 Paid Administrative Leave may be used if a permanent employee experiences a reaction to their vaccination, either on the day of the vaccination or the following day.
-Employees must use their accrued personal leave for reactions that are experienced beyond the day after vaccination.
-Reference the COVID-19 Paid Administrative Leave (PAL) section below for more information.
+COVID-19 Paid Administrative Leave was able to be used if a permanent employee experienced a reaction to their vaccination, either on the day of the vaccination or the following day.
+This provision ended Aug.
+31, 2022.

-Use of this COVID-19 PAL for the eligible reasons listed above is cumulative from March 16, 2020, through the end of the public health emergency.
-If an employee used FFCRA emergency paid sick leave in 2020 for any of those reasons then those hours must be deducted from any remaining COVID-19 PAL available through this section.
+Use of this COVID-19 PAL for the eligible reasons listed above was cumulative from March 16, 2020, through Aug.
+15, 2022, for quarantine and isolation and Aug.
+31, 2022, for adverse reactions.
+If an employee used FFCRA emergency paid sick leave in 2020 for any of those reasons then those hours must have been deducted from any remaining COVID-19 PAL available through this section.